Fundamental oscillations as a tool to distinguish boson stars from neutron stars and black holes: Comparison with neutron stars and black holes

 Here, $M$ is the component mass in an equal mass binary.
 The ISCO frequency marks the end of the inspiral phase during the binary merger.
 For $C=0.5$, we get the ISCO frequency for BH.
-We compare the $f$-mode frequency with the ISCO as it marks the importance of dynamical tides during pre-merger in the case of a BS binary system.
+We compare the $f$-mode frequency with the ISCO, as it marks the importance of dynamical tides during pre-merger in the case of a BS binary system.
 For BHs, the ratio is

-Note that this number is not as important as the one for BSs, as there are no tidal deformations in the case of binary inspiral BH.
+Note that this number is not as important for BHs in the context of dynamical tides as it will be for BSs, since there are no BH tidal deformations.
 For BSs, we get

-For the case of BSs, the ratio depends on the compactness.
-The maximum value obtained for the most compact case is 6.79, which is higher than that for BH.
+In the case of BSs, the ratio depends on compactness.
+The maximum value obtained for the most compact case is 6.6, higher than that for BH.
 The reason is that although the QNM frequency is higher for BH, the ISCO frequency is much lower in the case of BSs, which are much less compact.
-It is also a much higher ratio, especially when compared with NSs.
-The typical ISCO frequency is roughly between 500 Hz - 1kHz~\cite{Bejger2005}, and the $f$-mode frequencies lie between 1.5-2 kHz for typical NS masses.
-Hence, the ratios for NSs is roughly around the range 2-4.
-Therefore, we expect the dynamical $f$-mode effects to be less prominent in the case of BSs.